 Plant / Harvest Schedule-- This worksheet will help you plan your crops according to your own frost dates.
 Click here to access.
 You can highlight the column that represents your first fall frost.
 This form and several others are shown and explained in the video Develop a Sustainable Vegetable Garden Plan.

 Cindy has developed and taught these 3 credit classes at J. Sargeant Reynolds Community College in Goochland, Virginia beginning in 1999.
-As of Summer 2010 she has left the college to spend more time researching complete diet mini-farming and to attend to a multitude of other projects.
+In May 2010 she left the college to spend more time researching complete diet mini-farming and to attend to a multitude of other projects.
 Daughter Betsy Trice took over teaching the classes beginning Fall 2010.

 Organic Gardening Resources

 Experience work in the GROW BIOINTENSIVE garden at the college harvesting garlic, onions, potatoes, and grains, and managing other crops and compost.
-Also, learn about those people who have made a difference in the sustainable agriculture movement over the past 60 years, including J.I.
-Rodale, Robert Rodale, Gene Logsdon, Ruth Stout, Eliot Coleman, and others.
-Taught Wednesday evenings
+Also, learn about those people who have made a difference in the sustainable agriculture movement over the past 60+ years.

 Explore growing produce for direct marketing to restaurants, at farmers markets, or through a CSA.
 Students will develop a marketing plan of their own.
-Includes maintenance of GROW BIOINTENSIVE garden on campus.
 Prerequisite HRT 130.

 Is it possible to eat your entire diet from your garden?
 Explore how to do that sustainably.
 Includes grains which produce carbon for the garden with their stalks and food for you.
 This class takes a serious look at the nutrition your body needs and what is supplied by the crops.
 The emphasis is on how to grow your diet in the smallest space, while at the same time growing the right amount of compost crops to feed the garden.
 Learn to grow and prepare important crops you are unfamiliar with.
-Students will maintain the GROW BIOINTENSIVE garden on campus.
 Prerequisite HRT 130.
-Tuesday afternoons.